 When we use a third-party service provider to process data on our behalf we will always have an appropriate agreement in place to ensure that they keep the data secure, that they do not use or share information other than in accordance with our instructions and that they are operating appropriately.
-An example of functions that may be carried out by third parties include, by limited to:
+An example of functions that may be carried out by third parties includes:

-- companies that provide IT services and support, including our core clinical system - systems which manage patient facing services such as our website and services accessed via the Practice website e.g. Register with a GP Surgery Service - systems which facilitate appointment bookings or electronic prescription services - document management services
+Companies that provide IT services & support, including our core clinical systems; systems which manage patient facing services (such as our website and service accessible through the same); systems which facilitate appointment bookings or electronic prescription services; document management services etc.